Young Man's Fancy (The Twilight Zone): Opening narration

 You're looking at the house of the late Mrs. Henrietta Walker.
 This is Mrs. Walker herself, as she appeared twenty-five years ago.
 And this, except for isolated objects, is the living room of Mrs. Walker's house, as it appeared in that same year.
 The other rooms upstairs and down are much the same.
 The time, however, is not twenty-five years ago but now.
 The house of the late Mrs. Henrietta Walker is, you see, a house which belongs almost entirely to the past, a house which, like Mrs. Walker's clock here, has ceased to recognize the passage of time.
 Only one element is missing now, one remaining item in the estate of the late Mrs. Walker: her son, Alex, thirty-four years of age and, up till twenty minutes ago, the so-called perennial bachelor.
 With him is his bride, the former Miss Virginia Lane.
 They're returning from the city hall in order to get Mr. Walker's clothes packed, make final arrangements for the sale of the house, lock it up and depart on their honeymoon.
 Not a complicated set of tasks, it would appear, and yet the newlywed Mrs. Walker is about to discover that the old adage 'You can't go home again' has little meaning in the Twilight Zone.

 Plot

-A newlywed couple returns to the home of the husband's late mother where he grew up.
+Virginia and Alex, who are newly wed, return to the home of Alex's late mother where he grew up.
 The plan is to prepare the house for selling.
-He finds it very difficult to leave the place, let alone sell it, and he can't bear it.
-In the house, his new wife is bothered by constant reminders that the mother is somehow present in the house and vying for her son's loyalty.
-Eventually the man becomes so engrossed in childhood memories that his mother reappears, and he becomes a child again.
-His wife accuses the mother of causing this, but the mother says it was not her doing.
-The husband—now a young boy—tells his "wife" to "Go away, lady—we don't need you anymore."
-The horror-struck wife flees the house, leaving her child-husband and his spectral mother behind.
+He finds it emotionally difficult to leave the place, let alone sell it.
+In the house, Virginia is bothered by constant reminders that the mother, Henrietta, is somehow present in the house and vying for Alex's loyalty.
+Eventually Alex becomes so engrossed in his childhood memories that Henrietta reappears.
+Virginia accuses Henrietta of causing this, but Henrietta says it was not her doing.
+Alex, who has physically become a young boy again, says to Virginia, "Go away, lady.
+We don't need you anymore".
+Horrified, Virginia flees the house, leaving the regressed Alex behind with Henrietta's ghost.